t3hpupp3t/fz2h-mongodb/README.md

 # fz2h-mongodb
-Pet project to apply what was learned during the preparation for the Associate Developer certification exam.
+Project to apply what was learned during the preparation for the Associate Developer certification exam.